csiew/Podzol/README.md

 Podzol is written in Python and uses JSON as a 'medium of storage' rather than a database (e.g. SQLite).
 The CLI client uses [pygame](https://www.pygame.org/news) for audio playback functionality, and uses [a class written by *sloth* (sic)](https://stackoverflow.com/a/58763348) to handle audio streaming.

+## Getting Started
+To build and run Podzol locally, follow these steps:
+1. Clone the repository and run `pip install -r requirements.txt` to install all dependencies.
+2. Run `python src/PodzolShell.py` or `sh podzol.sh` or `./podzol`.

 ## User Guide
 Podzol is navigable through a rudimentary CLI interface.
 This requires you to use the commands listed below.
 The selection of a podcast or episode requires you to use flags (`-f [number]` for the podcast; `-e [number]` for the episode).
 You can refer to the numbers needed to select a podcast or episode using the `list`.